 In the morning of the 6th of January (the only day when ALL the children in Mexico wake up really early without a problem) the children go to the place where they left their shoes, and they are happy to see the toys that the Reyes Magos left for them.

-Note: if the children behave really bad during the year the gift that they will receive from the Reyes Magos will be a piece of bread or a piece of coal.
+Note: if the children behave really bad during the year, the gift that they will receive from the Reyes Magos will be a piece of old bread or a piece of coal.

 The Traditional Kings’ Ring (Rosca de Reyes)

-Each person of the family has to cut a piece of this bread and if you are lucky enough and you find a plastic figure in your piece, you will have to invite all your family to your house and prepare a Mexican dish called Tamales on the 2nd of February.
+Each person of the family has to cut a piece of this bread and if they are lucky enough and they find a plastic figure in their piece, they will have to invite all their family to their house and prepare a Mexican dish called Tamales on the 2nd of February.

-What are you going to ask the Reyes Magos?
+What are you going to ask the Reyes Magos for?
 Do you have a similar tradition in your country?
 I will be waiting for your comments.